jaanusnurmoja/fabrikforj4/README.md

 Updating your Fabrik installation from this repository
 ====================
-If you have already installed Fabrik 4.x, you can keep your site updated with the latest patches from here.
+If you have already installed latest official Fabrik 4 version, you can keep your site updated with the latest patches from here.
 Please see [Updating from Github](https://fabrikar.com/forums/index.php?wiki/update-from-github/) for instructions.

 Want to improve Fabrik?
 ====================